 The history of psychotherapy is reviewed with emphasis on those theories that are most relevant to the Heal For Life Foundation healing process.
 Peer Support Volunteers are taught the skills of creating holistically safe environments.
 Strategies for helping guest to contact their ‘inner child’ are presented.
 Peer Support Volunteers are taught beginning skills for working safely and effectively with guests who are processing past trauma.

 The Brain, Trauma and Healing

-This module teaches our Peer Support Volunteer the aspects of the brain which are affected by trauma so they are better able to understand the changes in their own brain as a result of trauma as well as explain it to guests in a one to one situation.
+This module teaches about the aspects of the brain which are affected by trauma so they are better able to understand the changes in their own brain as a result of trauma as well as explain it to people in a one to one situation.
 Students will become familiar with the structure and function of the parts of the brain concerned with fear.